djfun/audio-visualizer-python/README.md

 - Install FFmpeg:
     - On Ubuntu: `sudo apt install ffmpeg`
     - On Arch: `sudo pacman -S ffmpeg`
+- If using X11 (Ubuntu 24.04 default):
+    - `sudo apt install libxcb-cursor0`

 ### Using pipx

 - **This is a good method if you just want to use the program**
 - Install `pipx` tool if you don't have it:
-    - On Ubuntu: `sudo apt install python-pipx`
+    - On Ubuntu: `sudo apt install pipx`
     - On Arch: `sudo pacman -S python-pipx`
+- Run `pipx ensurepath` then close and reopen the terminal
 - Install this program: `pipx install git+https://github.com/djfun/audio-visualizer-python`
 - Run this program with `avp` or `python -m avp` from terminal